 8. Trim the excess threads from the circles and your reusable makeup remover pads are complete.

 To use the pads, simply pour a little makeup remover lotion onto them and wipe makeup away gently.
 I’m going to make some natural makeup remover lotion for my daughter’s sensitive skin so that she can stop buying a commercial product in single use plastic bottles.
 I’ll let you know how it goes.
+(UPDATE: It is great.
+See my Makeup Remover Lotion recipe.)

 To wash the pads, throw them together into a wash bag designed for hosiery or lingerie and toss them into a normal wash.